-(1) At any time during a council meeting, Council may, by resolution go into Committee of the Whole.

-- (2) The Mayor may act as the presiding member in Committee of the Whole. - (3) For certainty, the rules and procedures of the Council under sections 12 through 23 of this Bylaw, inclusive, shall be observed in Committee of the Whole as far as they may be applicable. - (4) Notwithstanding subsection 3, the following rules on conduct and debate apply to Committee of the Whole meetings: - (a) a motion does not require a seconder; - (b) a Council member may speak any number of times on the same question provided they do not speak longer than a total of 10 minutes on any one question. - (c) any person who has an interest in a matter being considered by Council at a Committee of the Whole meeting may be afforded an opportunity to be heard in person or through a representative provided they first identify themselves by stating their name and address and the names and addresses of the person or persons they represent. - (d) no person shall address Committee of the Whole on one matter for longer than five minutes unless the time limitation is waived by a majority of the Council members present. - (e) Notwithstanding subsection (d), the presiding member shall always have the discretion to waive the time limitation for any person addressing Committee of the Whole when land use and development applications are being considered. - (5) Committee of the Whole may consider reports and bylaws if - (a) they are printed and the Council members each have a copy, or - (b) A majority of Council members present decide without debate to waive this requirement. - (6) A motion for Committee of the Whole to rise and report to Council must be decided without debate.
+- (1) At any time during a council meeting, Council may, by resolution go into Committee of the Whole. - (2) The Mayor may act as the presiding member in Committee of the Whole. - (3) For certainty, t he rules and procedures of the council under sections 16 through 24, and 26 through 28 of this Bylaw, inclusive, shall be observed in Committee of the Whole as far as they may be applicable. - (4) NotwithstandingDespite subsection (3), the following rules on conduct and debate apply to Committee of the Whole meetings: - a) a motion does not require a seconder; - a Council member may speak any number of times on the same question provided they do not speak longer than a total of 10 minutes on any one question. - c) any person who has an interest in a matter being considered by Council at a Committee of the Whole meeting may be afforded an opportunity to be heard in person or through a representative provided they first identify themselves by stating their name and address and the names and addresses of the person or persons they represent. - d) no person shall address Committee of the Whole on one matter for longer than five minutes unless the time limitation is waived by a majority of the Council members present. - e) NotwithstandingDespite subsection (d), the presiding member shall always have the discretion to waive the time limitation for any person addressing Committee of the Whole when land use and development applications are being considered. - (5) Committee of the Whole may consider reports and bylaws if - a) they are printed and the Council members each have a copy, or - b) a majority of Council members present decide without debate to waive this requirement. - (6) A motion for Committee of the Whole to rise and report to Council must be decided without debate.